mjbundschuh/learn_imap_yahoo/README.md

 * This program was tested on a Macbook Air using iTerm2 (a better alternative to the terminal)
 * You should be using Python3 and it should be in your PATH when you run this program
 * You know how to use a terminal and command-line commands
 * I use base64 encoded environment variables to hold the username and application password.
-This is useful for running this program in a given user's environment but *it is not true encryption*.
-Be sure to protect your passwords carefully!
+This is useful for running this program in a given user's environment but it is not true encryption. *Be sure to protect your passwords carefully!*

 ## Supporting Documentation